group working on machines in mechatronics lab

 Upon successful completion of the four courses, students will receive a Certificate of Completion in Mechatronic Systems from the University of Windsor Continuing Education and may elect to complete the exam for Siemens Certification.

-Candidates who successfully complete the SMSC Level 1 course work will be eligible to write the SMSC Level 1 Exam on a date to be determined. *Exam Fee (plus applicable taxes) is not included in course registration and exam date is subject to change.
-The registration deadline for the exam is to be determined.
+Candidates who successfully complete the SMSC Level 1 course work will be eligible to write the SMSC Level 1 Exam on the date listed above.

 • This program is eligible for the OSAP Micro-credential application (OSAPMC).